-Trump plan to stop HIV epidemic relies on fresh insights
+Trump plan to stop HIV epidemic targets high-infection areas

 WASHINGTON (AP) — President Donald Trump is launching a campaign to end the HIV epidemic in the United States by 2030, targeting areas where new infections happen and getting highly effective drugs to people at risk.

-Briefing reporters ahead of Trump’s State of the Union speech, Health and Human Services Secretary Alex Azar and senior public health officials said the campaign relies on fresh insights into where about half of the new HIV cases occur — 48 out of some 3,000 U.S. counties, and in Washington, D.C., Puerto Rico and seven states with at-risk rural residents.
+Briefing reporters ahead of Trump’s State of the Union speech, Health and Human Services Secretary Alex Azar and senior public health officials said the campaign relies on fresh insights into where about half of new HIV cases occur — 48 out of some 3,000 U.S. counties, and Washington, D.C., Puerto Rico and seven states with at-risk rural residents.

 “We’ve never had that kind of ‘This is the target,'” said Dr. Anthony Fauci, the government’s pre-eminent AIDS warrior and head of the National Institute of Allergy and Infectious Diseases.
 The government has “been trying to address HIV, but never in such a focused way,” he said.